[grads] Department Poster Competition

 Dear Students and Faculty,

-success with many positive comments from the alumni, former faculty, and
+has been a success with many positive comments from the alumni, former

 All students, both undergraduate and graduate, are strongly encouraged to

-participate in this competition.
-Upto 2 posters each from the
+participate in this exhibition and competition.
+The top two posters each

-undergraduate and the graduate student competitions will be awarded
+among the undergraduate and the graduate student participants will be

 Students: You are eligible to participate if you have conducted ANY